As it so happens, there's a secret lake that couldn't be prettier right outside of your favorite hike in Zhangjiajie.

 Whether you are living up north or all the way down south, ILP volunteers will have a hard time deciding what sites to see when you aren’t teaching English, wandering alleyways and discovering another favorite noodle house.
-(Oh, and this free guide gives you more info on what life is like in China in case you are having a hard time picturing yourself living in China…actual China!).

 - Where Is It?